-Internships allow students to build skills in a professional environment.
-Students must complete a set amount of hours performing assigned tasks and observing their chosen profession's dynamics.
-Internships offer students the opportunity to experience an occupation before committing to that career.
-Students can apply the theories and practical skills they learn in the classroom to internships.
+Internships allow you to develop your skills in a professional environment.
+By completing assigned tasks within a set amount of time, interning always you to observe and experience an occupation before committing to it as a career.
+The opportunity also allows you to apply the theories and practical skills you learn in a classroom in a first-hand manner.

-Full semester internships are student-initiated and can be arranged for qualified students in most disciplines with the approval of the faculty member in that field.
-Students should seek information from their advisors or the Office of Post Graduate Success.
+Full semester internships are student-initiated and are arranged for qualified students in most disciplines with the approval of a faculty member in that field.
+If you're interested in arranging an internship, please contact your advisor or the Office of Experiential Opportunities and Post Graduate Success.

-- The student must apply for internship credits in a timely manner, completing the forms available in the Office of Post Graduate Success by the end of drop/add period.
+- You must apply for internship credits in a timely manner, completing the forms available in the Office of Experiential Opportunities and Post Graduate Success by the end of drop/add period.

 - The application must include a detailed description of the terms of the internship and evaluative procedure to be used during the semester.

-- The student must spend a minimum of thirty two hours at the internship site for every academic credit they receive.
+- A minimum of thirty two hours at the internship site is required for every academic credit you receive.
 Every student must have an on-site sponsor who takes responsibility for teaching the student, avoiding merely routine tasks.

-- The Office of Post Graduate Success will assist the faculty advisor in monitoring and evaluating the internship, visiting the site where feasible.
+- The Office of Experiential Opportunities and Post Graduate Success will assist the faculty advisor in monitoring and evaluating the internship, visiting the site where feasible.